partiql/partiql-docs/RFCs/0030-partiql-upsert-replace.md

 -- `SemanticError` because of the presence of target attribute names with bag of tuples.
 -- In this case, the behavior for adding or not adding attributes like `is_deleted` is undefined.
+-- Same example is applicable to `REPLACE`
-UPSERT/REPLACE INTO Foo (id, title)
+UPSERT INTO Foo (id, title)
 <<
 { 'id': 1 },
 { 'id': 2, 'title': 'some-name' },